hashicorp/terraform-provider-google/website/docs/r/cloudbuild_trigger.html.markdown

   have completed successfully.
 If `wait_for` is empty, this build step will start when all previous build steps in the `Build.Steps` list have completed successfully.

+* `script` -
+  (Optional)
+  A shell script to be executed in the step.
+  When script is provided, the user cannot specify the entrypoint or args.

 <a name="nested_volumes"></a>The `volumes` block supports: